ohrite/circuit-breakers-2024/presentation.md

 <!--
 There are two types of activity when operating a business, and they happen at different cadences

-While it's true that co-ops don't have bosses, they do need to have accountability structures.

-Governance is the activity that a C-suite at a traditional company might do: strategic planning, creating policies, setting goals
+Governance might be strategic planning, creating policies, setting goals

-Management is the activity that the middle management stack at a company performs: day-to-day operations, implementing policies, and in some cases coordination between groups

-While every co-op is structured differently, the USFWC has a handout identifying four main types -->
+Management might be paying bills, day-to-day operations tasks, implementing policies

+-->

 ---